morelinq/MoreLINQ/README.md

 This method has 30 overloads.

+### ToDictionary

+Creates a [dictionary][dict] from a sequence of [key-value pair][kvp] elements or tuples of 2.

+This method has 4 overloads.

+### ToHashSet

+Returns a of the source items using the default equality comparer for the type.

+This method has 2 overloads.

 ### TraverseBreadthFirst

 Traverses a tree in a breadth-first fashion, starting at a root node and using